JuliaLang/julia/doc/stdlib/options.rst

    .. attribute:: check_lock

       A vector of booleans, one per variable.
-This is a "lock" that prevents sub-functions from complaining that they did not access variables that were intended for the parent function. ``@defaults`` sets the lock to true for any options variables that have already been defined; new variables added through ``@set_options`` will start with the ``check_lock`` false, to be handled by a subfunction.
+This is a "lock" that prevents sub-functions from complaining that they did not access variables that were intended for the parent function. ``@defaults`` sets the lock to true for any options variables that have already been defined; new variables added through ``@set_options`` will start with their ``check_lock`` set to ``false``, to be handled by a subfunction.